-The 9% VAT tariff has yet to be approved
+The 9% VAT tariff is a fact

-VAT raise only applies to services and products in the 6% bracketCertain services, provided by for example bicycle repair men, hairdressers and tailors, are in the low VAT bracket.
+VAT raise only applies to services and products previously in the 6% bracketCertain services, provided by for example bicycle repair men, hairdressers and tailors, are in the low VAT bracket.
 Check to see if your services are in the low VAT bracket (only available in Dutch).
 The low VAT tariff also applies to certain products, for instance food, books and medicines.
 Check to see if your products are in the low VAT bracket (only available in Dutch).

 In your VAT return for the first quarter of 2019, you will have to use the new 9% tariff.
 This also means that you will have to charge your customers 9%, if you previously charged them 6%.
-Consider if, and how, the change will affect your pricing effective 1 January 2019.

 Think about increasing your prices